fnordoglargh/BoardGameLeague/ABOUT.md

 # Known issues

 * Several other special cases like games ending in draws must be tested and enhanced.
+* Deselect statistics comboboxes when report tab is left.

 # Planned Features